 Trevor’s birth was a crime: born to a white father and a black mother in an era when such a union was a criminal offense punishable by five years behind bars.

 To protect him, Trevor’s mother went to unimaginable heights to hide him from the government.

 Finally freed by the end of South Africa’s oppressive white rule, Trevor and his mother began an adventure of a lifetime, living openly and majestically.

 Born a Crime chronicles Trevor’s ups and downs as he tries to find himself in a world where he was never supposed to exist.

-What’s in it for you: A poignant, breathtaking memoir about coming of age during the apartheid.
+What’s in it for you: A poignant, breathtaking autobiography book about coming of age during the apartheid.

 At eight years old, Maya was attacked by a man several times her age, inflicting a pain she dealt with her entire life.